 for example in pop music verses are more centered and choruses have more elements spread out to give more impact to the listener.

-To anticipate the paragraph about width in mixing, experiment with automations to switch between mono to stereo in some sections of your composition.
+To anticipate the paragraph about width in mixing, experiment with automation to switch between mono to stereo in some sections of your composition.

 I stressed about the three dimensions of mixing but there are four actually, the fourth being time!

-What I like to say is that music is repetition with variation, a mantra that I always try keep in mind in order to create a piece that is not boring (too much repetition) neither that sounds disjointed and without a real direction (too much variation).
+What I like to say is that music is repetition with variation, a mantra that I always try to keep in mind to create a piece that is not boring (too much repetition) nor that sounds disjointed and without a real direction (too much variation).

 Quoting Waves blog this time: "Mixing is about continual change as the music unfolds, using textural contrast to keep things interesting from start to finish".

-So to wrap this paragraph up, contrast and variation are key, even when talking about the differences between the two channels of our stereo mix in order to achieve width.
+So to wrap this paragraph up, contrast and variation are key, even when talking about the differences between the two channels of our stereo mix to achieve width.

 - Width with Panning